JID8201/CHaRM-Web-App/README.md

 ### Known Bugs
 - Lacks heatmap feature
-- Any error from checkPropTypes is a  known issue with React Hot Loader
+- Any errors from checkPropTypes is a known issue with ReactHotLoader

 # *Install Guide*